-The critical importance of substation security requires higher than normal barbed wire toped fences, secondary perimeter fencing, concrete footings around the base of the fences and solid walls.
+The critical importance of solar park security requires higher than normal barbed wire toped fences, secondary perimeter fencing, concrete footings around the base of the fences and solid walls.
 Fence mounted sensors detect and deter intruders and are tuned to conditions of cutting, climbing or the utilization of ladders, and wall-delineated perimeter areas are protected in a similar manner.
 Buried sensor cable, installed in serpentine patterns and rated for weather exposure (and protected from insect and rodent interference) is another common security methodology.
-Most importantly, all choices of perimeter security technologies include modern communications capability, such that head end / annunciation technologies seamlessly integrate with the security sensors.
+Most importantly, all choices of perimeter security technologies are outfitted with modern communications capability, such that head-end / annunciation technologies seamlessly integrate with the security sensors.

 Fiber optic-based security systems have been deployed globally for decades as the foundation for modern perimeter security solutions.
-The U.S. military has approved the use of fiber optic detection technology to protect the nation's highest security facilities, and Fiber SenSys, Inc. sensors have received Priority Level One (PL-1) certification for the military and for nuclear power plants.
+The U.S. military has approved the use of fiber optic detection technology to protect the nation's highest security facilities with PL-1 compliance.
 In addition to reliably detecting multiple intrusion attempts and tampering, fiber-optic systems are immune to EMI, RFI and lightning representing superior security value.

-Fiber-optic cable detection systems include Alarm Processing Units (APU's) that offer reliability for perimeter intrusion detection solutions.
-Systems installed on a fence (or operating from remote facilities) in a zone configuration are capable of detecting intrusion attempts along the perimeter.
+Fiber-optic cable detection systems are self-contained with Alarm Processing Units (APU's) that offer reliability for perimeter intrusion detection solutions.
+Fiber-optic intrusion detection systems are installed on a fence or in remote monitoring facilities capable of detecting intrusion attempts along the perimeter.

 With these systems deployed, end users will know instantly when an intruder, or a coordinated group of intruders, is attempting to breach the perimeter.
 When a zone is breached, the system instantly identifies the zone of each intrusion attempt, while continuing to monitor the other zones.
-Fiber optic cable systems protect installations and equipment by identifying the zone of intrusion along the perimeter.
-Through various system design alternatives, fences are protected from 500 meters up to 5,000 meters per zone.
-The specifications of each alarm processor unit should be carefully understood during the design phase of a project.
+Fiber optic cable systems protect installations and equipment by pinpointing the location of intrusions anywhere along the perimeter, and many systems protect up to 5,000 meters per zone.

-Figure 1: Field mounted FD300 series APU head-end with dual -zone configuration, fence mounted sensor cable & buried zone
+Figure 1: Field mounted FD300 series APU head-end with dual -zone configuration, fence mounted sensor cable & buried zone.

-Intended for fence line or buried applications, each of the perimeter zones is sensitive to vibrations from intrusion attempts.
-The APU interrogates each zone continuously and analyzes the optical return signals from each zone to determine whether or not an intrusion is taking place.
-Depending on the model of the APU, the sensor electronics can be located away from the sensor cable assembly, or installed in a NEMA enclosure directly on to the fence.
+Intended for fence line or buried applications, most fiber optic APU designs divide a perimeter into 1, 2 or 8 zones per APU.
+Each of the zones is sensitive to vibrations from intrusion attempts.
+The APU independently interrogates each zone continuously and analyzes the optical return signals from each zone to determine whether or not an intrusion is taking place.
+Depending on the model of the APU, the sensor electronics are located up to 20 km away from the sensor cable assembly.